treeform/vmath/README.md

 ## **proc** `*`

- * all elements of a rect
+ * all elements of a Rect.